rynmurdock/rynmurdock.github.io/_pages/about.md

 Most of my recent work is in Machine Learning with a focus on text-to-image systems where I've done foundational research -- and worked on large-scale text-to-image projects that you may have heard of.

-Formerly affiliated with the University of Utah, my Patreon, & Adobe.
+Formerly affiliated with the University of Utah, my Patreon (https://www.patreon.com/patronizeme), & Adobe.
 I'm currently in residency at Stochastic Labs until the beginning of October.

 I'm especially interested in projects that: